-The La Cosa Nostra, also known as the “Mob” or the “Mafia,” evolved from the Sicilian Mafia and is one of the foremost organized criminal threats to American society.
-Translated to English, La Cosa Nostra means “this thing of ours.”
-Consisting of different “families”, this nationwide alliance of criminals is dedicated to pursuing crime and protecting its members.
+The Cosa Nostra, also known as the “Mob” or the “Mafia,” evolved from the Sicilian Mafia and is one of the foremost organized criminal threats to American society.
+Referred to by the U.S. Government as La Cosa Nostra, and its members as just Cosa Nostra translated to English, means “this thing of ours” or “our thing.”
+Consisting of different “families,” this nationwide alliance of criminals is dedicated to pursuing crime and protecting its members.

 These crime families or groups, linked by blood ties or through conspiracy, are generally arranged geographically and are engaged in significant and organized racketeering activity.
-They are also involved in a broad spectrum of illegal activities including murder, extortion, drug trafficking, corruption of public officials, gambling, infiltration of legitimate businesses, labor racketeering, loan sharking, prostitution, pornography, tax-fraud schemes, and stock manipulation.
+They are also involved in a broad spectrum of illegal activities, including murder, extortion, drug trafficking, public officials’ corruption, gambling, legitimate businesses’ infiltration, labor racketeering, loan sharking, prostitution, pornography, tax-fraud schemes, and stock manipulation.

-La Cosa Nostra is most active in the New York City metropolitan area, parts of New Jersey, Philadelphia, Detroit, Chicago, and New England.
-In the New York City area, the major families include the Bonanno, Colombo, Gambino, Genovese, and Lucchese families.
-Members and associates of one La Cosa Nostra family at times work together with other La Cosa Nostra families to jointly undertake criminal ventures.
+Cosa Nostra is most active in the New York City metropolitan area, parts of New Jersey, Philadelphia, Detroit, Chicago, and New England.
+The major families in the New York City area include the Bonanno, Colombo, Gambino, Genovese, and Lucchese families.
+At times, members and associates of one La Cosa Nostra family work together with other La Cosa Nostra families to jointly undertake criminal ventures.

-Within these families, individuals work together on “crews” that are led by a “capo” or “captain”, who is responsible for supervising the criminal activities of his crew and providing them with support and protection.
-The crews are composed of “made” members, called “soldiers,” and trusted non-members called “associates.”
-In order for an associate to become a “made member” of the Family, the associate must be of Italian descent and has demonstrated the ability to generate income for the Family and the willingness to commit acts of violence.
+Within these families, individuals work together on “crews” that are led by a “capo” or “captain,” who is responsible for supervising the criminal activities of his crew and providing them with support and protection.
+The crews are composed of “made” members, called “soldiers,” and trusted non-members, called “associates.”
+For an associate to become a “made member” of the Family, the associate must be of Italian descent and has demonstrated the ability to generate income for the Family and the willingness to commit acts of violence.
 Above the Capos are the highest-ranking members – the Boss or Acting Boss, the Underboss, and the Consigliere, or counselor – who oversee the Family.

-Although La Cosa Nostra has its roots in Italian organized crime, it has been a separate organization for many years.
-Today, it continues to cooperate in various criminal activities with different criminal groups that are headquartered in Italy.
+Although Cosa Nostra has its roots in Italian organized crime, it has been a separate organization for many years.
+Today, it continues to cooperate in various criminal activities with different criminal groups headquartered in Italy.

-One of its largest sources of profit, power, and influence is labor racketeering, where it seeks to dominate, manipulate and control a labor movement in order to affect related businesses and industries.
+One of its largest sources of profit, power, and influence is labor racketeering, where it seeks to dominate, manipulate and control a labor movement to affect related businesses and industries.
 Labor unions provide a rich source for organized criminal groups to exploit, including their pension, welfare, and health funds.
-The mafia attempts to control these plans by offering “sweetheart” contracts, peaceful labor relations, and relaxed work rules to companies, or by rigging union elections.
-Labor law violations occur primarily in large cities with both a strong industrial base and strong labor unions, like New York, Buffalo, Chicago, Cleveland, Detroit, and Philadelphia.
+The mafia attempts to control these plans by offering “sweetheart” contracts, peaceful labor relations, and relaxed work rules to companies or rigging union elections.
+Labor law violations occur primarily in large cities with solid industrial bases and strong labor unions, like New York, Buffalo, Chicago, Cleveland, Detroit, and Philadelphia.
 These cities also have a large presence of organized crime figures.
 FBI investigations over the years have clearly demonstrated that labor racketeering costs the American public millions of dollars each year through increased labor costs that are eventually passed on to consumers.

-The FBI works closely with other government agencies to investigate violations of labor law, which includes electronic surveillance, undercover operations, confidential sources, and victim interviews.
+The FBI works closely with other government agencies to investigate labor law violations, including electronic surveillance, undercover operations, confidential sources, and victim interviews.
 The one single event that did more than anything to curb organized crime was the passage of the Racketeer Influenced and Corrupt Organizations Act (RICO) in 1970.
-This act allowed the agencies to be more productive because they could attack the entire corrupt entity instead of imprisoning individuals, who could easily be replaced with other organized crime members or associates.
+This act made the agencies more productive because they could attack the entire corrupt entity instead of imprisoning individuals, who could easily be replaced with other organized crime members or associates.

-New Orleans was also the site of the first major Mafia incident in this country.
+New Orleans was also the site of this country’s first major Mafia incident.
 On October 15, 1890, New Orleans Police Superintendent David Hennessey was murdered execution-style.
 Hundreds of Sicilians were arrested, and 19 were eventually indicted for the murder.
 An acquittal generated rumors of widespread bribery and intimidated witnesses.
 Outraged citizens of New Orleans organized a lynch mob on March 14, 1891, and killed 11 of the 19 defendants.
 Two were hanged, nine were shot, and the remaining eight escaped.